NIHALNAVALE/CapstoneProject/README.md

 ## Requirements

-Install the following dependencies when git cloning,
+Install the following dependencies when git cloning, there might be others that might not be mentioned here, be sure to install them.
 ```
   sudo apt-get install ros-noetic-amcl
 ```